deysayantan/slot-machine/README.md

 1) the machine should be ready for another process immediately after the full cycle(win or lose)

 2) no need to automatically start if it is not a first try

+Problems

+1) heavy code for reading and understanding

+2) usage of sagas without any purposes

+3) unused variables and methods

+4) code style

+5) magic numbers"